samid737/scrambledev/_posts/2017-04-01-development-part-xx-eom-basic-atmosphere.md

 #### Thrust

-The thrust is also A variable during flight, but the maximum static thrust an engine can provide  is also A known value.
+The thrust is also a variable during flight, but the maximum static thrust an engine can provide  is also a known value.

 #### Lift